-- 25) The City of Milwaukee has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 26) The City of Milwaukee has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 27) The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations, if any.
-Component units have been properly presented as either blended or discrete. - 28) The financial statements properly classify all funds and activities. - 29) All funds that meet the quantitative criteria in GASB Statement No. 34 and No. 37 for presentation as major are identified and presented as such and all other funds that are presented as major are particularly important to financial statement users. - 30) Components of net position (net investment in capital assets; restricted; and unrestricted) and components of fund balance (nonspendable, restricted, committed, assigned and unassigned) are properly classified and, if applicable, approved. - 31) The City of Milwaukee has no derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 32) Provisions for uncollectible receivables, if any, have been properly identified and recorded. - 33) Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - Revenues are appropriately classified in the statement of activities within program revenues and general revenues.
+- e) Violations of restrictions placed on revenues as a result of bond resolution covenants such as revenue distribution or debt service funding. - 24) The City of Milwaukee has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 25) The City of Milwaukee has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 26) The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations, if any.
+Component units have been properly presented as either blended or discrete. - 27) The financial statements include all fiduciary activities required by GASB No. 84. - 28) The financial statements properly classify all funds and activities. - 29) All funds that meet the quantitative criteria in GASB Statement No. 34 and No. 37 for presentation as major are identified and presented as such and all other funds that are presented as major are particularly important to financial statement users. - 30) Components of net position (net investment in capital assets; restricted; and unrestricted) and components of fund balance (nonspendable, restricted, committed, assigned and unassigned) are properly classified and, if applicable, approved. - 31) The City of Milwaukee has no derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 32) Provisions for uncollectible receivables, if any, have been properly identified and recorded. - 33) Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - 34) Revenues are appropriately classified in the statement of activities within program revenues and general revenues. - 35) Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - 36) Deposits and investments are properly classified, valued, and disclosed (including risk disclosures, collateralization agreements, valuation methods, and key inputs, as applicable). - 37) Capital assets, including infrastructure and intangible assets, are properly capitalized, reported, and, if applicable, depreciated/amortized.
+Any known impairments have been recorded and disclosed. - 38) We believe that the estimate made for the pollution remediation liability is in accordance with GASB 49 and reflects all known available facts at the time it was recorded. - 39) Tax-exempt bonds issued have retained their tax-exempt status.